greph/solace/DISCUSSION.md

 Because of the two-hour time limit, I prioritized high-impact and low-effort changes that would immediately improve functionality and end-user experience:

 - client-side filtering vs. server-side search: To get to a working MVP, I left the filtering in the client.
 With more time, I would have implemented backend pagination and search params to handle larger datasets, so that all advocates wouldn't need to be loaded at once.
+For example I'd refactor to call /api/advocates?search=page=1, so that data could be loaded in segments, instead of all at once.
 - debounce vs. caching: The current implementation filters on debounce of 300ms, while snappy may add unecessary re-rendering and API calls.
 As I follow-up I would add additional client and server-side caching to address this.
 - Basic UX vs. error handling: I included a basic no-results state, but did not build out a Loading spinner or error messaging, logical future additions.